Gatwick 'working hard to reduce and remove' queue completely 'as quickly as possible' after passengers complain

 Gatwick is one of the airports which has not suffered with long queues compared to the likes of Manchester, Birmingham and Belfast.

-On today’s queues, a Gatwick Airport spokesperson, said: “A queue has formed for airport security in the South Terminal.
+On Monday (May 23), disgruntled passengers said there were two-hours queues for security checks but a Gatwick Airport spokesperson, said: “A queue has formed for airport security in the South Terminal.

 "The queue is moving however and we are working hard to reduce and remove it completely as quickly as possible.